dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 -->

-`String` values can be constructed by passing an array of `Character` values as an argument to its initializer:
+`String` values can be constructed by passing an array of `Character` values as an argument to its initializer.

 ```swift
 let catCharacters: [Character] = ["C", "a", "t", "!", "🐱"]